cosmos/cosmos/GOVERNANCE_DOC.md

                   proposal.Votes['txVote.Option'] += sender.bondedAmountTo(txVote.ValidatorPubKey)

               else
-                // sender is the validator whose PubKey is txVote.ValidatorPubKey
+                // sender is the Governance PubKey of the validator whose main PubKey is txVote.ValidatorPubKey
+                // i.e. sender == validator

                 retrieve initialVotingPower from InitVotingPowerList using txVote.ValidatorPubKey